wagner-lopes/between-dates/README.md

 * Initial date is optional.
 In case it's null, use current datetime

 * Using luxon as date library because it's based on Moment, which is known to be a powerful javascript date library.
+* Considering complete weeks as Monday to Sunday